netbug94/SmokePingTimer/README.md

+# SmokePing App has been overloading and crashing in the latest versions of libreNMS integration, This app runs systemctl Smokeping every week to keep it from happening.

 # How to Add an Exemption to sudo

 Follow these steps to allow a specific user to execute a command without a password prompt using `sudo`.